-Our graduate trainees spend a year in one of our Bodleian Libraries or one of our college libraries.
+The scheme gives recent graduates the opportunity to spend a year gaining experience in one of the Bodleian Libraries or one of Oxford’s college libraries.

 - To encourage new staff into the organisation who have a fresh perspective.

 Each library provides its trainee with experience in a range of library tasks, including frontline services, book processing, shelving and general administration.